Gageperrin/it-notes/computer-science/courses/computer-architecture-cs61c-fa20.md

 * A buffer overflow occurs when a pointer writes off the end of an array.
 * Trying to free unallocated or deallocated data
 *  `realloc` can move data which means that reads can be corrupted if they point to the wrong, original address space via a stale pointer.

+## Floating Point

+In the representation of fractions, binary point like a decimal point signifies the boundary between the integer and fractional parts.

+Example: 10.1010 in binary = 2.625 in base ten

+xx.yyyy

+The last y is 2^-4

+If we assume a fixed binary point, range of 6-bit representation is 0 to 3.97375 (almost 4).

+Addition and multiplication can also be represented with fixed point.

+Fixed binary points face limitations with size, floating point is much more flexible and an efficient use of limited bits.

+With floating point representation, each numeral carries an exponent field recording the locations of its binary point.
+The binary point can be outside the stored bits, so very large and small numbers can be represented.

+Normalized form of decimal notation means there are no leading zeros.
+The four components of scientific decimal and binary notation are the mantissa, binary point, the radix, and the exponent.

+With floating point notation there is a sign, an exponent, and a significand.

+If the result is too large, it causes overflow where the exponent is larger than the represented exponent field.
+If the result is too small (close to zero), it causes underflow where the negative exponent is larger than the represented 8-bit exponent field.

+IEEE 754 Floating Point Standard uses a biased exponent representation.
+Designers want to used fixed point numbers even without fixed point hardware.
+With this standard, number are ordered exactly the same as in sign-magnitude.

+Biased notation is where bias is a number subtracted to get a real number.
+IEEE 754 uses bias of 127 for single precision.
+Double precision identical except with an exponent bias of 1023 (half, quad similar).

+### Special Numbers

+To represent infinity, use the most positive exponent (255) with significands of all zeros.

+Zero is represented with an exponent and significands of all zeros.

+If exponent is 255 and significand is nonzero, it is a NaN (Not a number).
+These are useful for debugging.

+If exponent is zero, and significand is nonzero, it is a denorm.
+There is gap among representable numbers when they get exceedingly close to zero.
+There is a limit at smallest representable positive number.
+Normalization and implicit 1 is to blame.
+A denormalized number has no implied leading 1, with an implicit exponent of -126.

+Example of decimal equivalents of floating point notation...

+### Issues with Floating Point

+* Floating Point is not associative because it only approximates the real result.
+* With floating point hardware, two extra bits are included for rounding.
+* IEEE FP Rounding Modes
+   * Round toward positive or negative infinity
+   * Truncate - round to 0
+   * Unbiased rounding - round to even in binary

+FP addition with floats is more difficult than with integers because the significands cannot simply be added to each other.
+First the values must be denormalized to match exponents, then the significands must be added to get the result.
+Keep the same exponent and then normalize it.

+Casting floats to ints and vice versa uses truncation in C.